lhupfeldt/jenkinsflow/INSTALL.md

 Test
 ----

-0. The mocked and script_api test can be run using `nox`
+0. The test can be run using `nox`

         pip install nox

+    The mock and script api test do not require any Jenkins setup.
+    See the '--api' option below.

 1. Important Jenkins setup and test preparation:
    Configure security -